loopier/clip/OSC-INTERFACE.md

 #### Create a clip
-  > `/loopier/clip/clip "clipname" "new" "moviename"` - If no movie name is provided, it will get the default.
+  > `/loopier/clip/clip "clipname" "new" "moviename"`

+  If no movie name is provided, it will get the default.

+#### Delete a clip
+  > `/loopier/clip/clip "clipname" "remove"`

 #### Print list of clips to (app's) console